TongHaoliang/Machine-Learning/README.md

 # Machine-Learning

+> Use this repo to manage codes and exercises done in the course, and submit for reviewing.

 Udacity machine learning course projects.

-> Use this repo to manage codes and exercises done in the course, and submit for reviewing.
+Starts from 23th, Mar, 2017, expected to complete within 3 months.